Ibnathism/eBeeMetrics/README.md

 ---
 ## Repository Layout
 - `client/triton/`: Client runners for Triton HTTP and Triton gRPC.
 These are already set in the existing `triton-client` docker container in the Chameleon instance.
-- `lib/`: eBeeMetrics tracing library + runner scripts + BPF programs.
+- `lib/`: eBeeMetrics tracing library
    - `lib/bpf/`: kernel programs used by the library
    - `lib/latencies/`: storage for latency data and plots
 - `docs/`: Step-by-step documentation for setup and experiment execution.

 ## Quickstart (Artifact Evaluation on Chameleon)